HomeLab Environment Setup

 - Account: Starts with

-hz, followed by the first letters of the district (e.g., Binjiang District ishzbj), and then an a-z letter based on the broadband activation order (e.g., the first line ishzbja). - Password: Try
+hz, followed by the initial letters of the district (for example, Binjiang District ishzbj), then followed by a letter from a-z according to the broadband activation order (for example, the first line ishzbja). - Password: Try

 - Account: Starts with

-- Bridge Mode Setup: After logging in, adjust WAN to bridge mode, save, and reboot.
+- Bridge mode settings: After logging in, change WAN to bridge mode, save, and reboot.

-After bridging, the R4S or Linksys must dial up the network using the PPPoE account and password to ensure normal internet connectivity.
+After bridging, the R4S or Linksys needs to dial up using the PPPoE account and password to ensure the Internet connection works properly.

 Linksys Bridge Mode